LilaShiba/sparkle_workshop/pages/about_me.md

       <div class="header">
    <h1>Lila James <span class="emoji">✨👩‍💻🌙</span></h1>

 <p>Hey there!
 I'm a Technologist, Educator, and Artist with over a decade of international experience.
 My projects span the space between science and art, as well as machine and human.
-You can see for yourself on my 🎨 <a href="https://github.com/LilaShiba" target="_blank">Portfolio</a>, and feel free to contribute to the ongoing work!</p>
+You can see for yourself on my 🎨 <a href="https://github.com/LilaShiba" target="_blank">Portfolio</a>

 <p>My approach to projects is to always blend research with physical application.
-For example, 🧑‍🏫 <a href="https://github.com/LilaShiba/SND_Agents/blob/main/Lila%20Jame%20Final%20Paper.pdf" target="_blank">my Teaching Philosophy & Software Development is informed by a mixture of research and trial</a>, offering insights into emerging technologies and how best to utilize them.
-Think of it as embracing AI, not hiding from it.</p>
+For example, 🧑‍🏫 <a href="https://github.com/LilaShiba/SND_Agents/blob/main/Lila%20Jame%20Final%20Paper.pdf" target="_blank">my Leading Philosophy & Software Development are informed by a mixture of research and trial</a>, offering insights into emerging technologies, their human connections, and how best to utilize them.</p>

 <p>Feel free to 📧 <a href="mailto:lilaresearch@gmail.com">lilaresearch@gmail.com</a> with any questions, requests, or for scheduling and pricing.</p>
 <details style = 'text-align: center' >